 Population projections for management scenarios indicated that population increases would be tenable.
-In general, for all the scenarios, the mean population growth rate approached replacement rate at near zero levels of exploitation.
+In general, for all the scenarios, the mean population growth rate approached replacement rate at near-zero levels of exploitation.
 In the absence of fishing mortality, the 20-year estimates of λG for White Sturgeon in the SSJ were 0.99 (95% CI: 0.93–1.11), 1.01 (95% CI: 0.95–1.16), and 1.02 (95% CI: 0.97–1.18) for spawning periodicities of 10, 15, and 25%, respectively.
 To reach the replacement rate, total annual mortality would have to be less than 6% for age-3 and older White Sturgeon assuming a spawning periodicity of ≥ 15%.
 Overall, reducing the maximum size of the harvest slot reduced the number of adult age classes in the catch and increased the population growth slightly.
 However, overall differences in the mean population growth rate between the harvest slot length limits were slight (Figures 6–8).

 Sensitivity analysis indicated that population growth rate was more sensitive to changes in the mortality rates of age-3 and older White Sturgeon than variation in spawning periodicities.
 For example, increasing mortality by 5.0% resulted in a 3.2% decrease in λG over a 20-year period.
 Under current conditions, the population growth rate was most influenced by adult survival rates (Figure 9).
 Reproductive parameters (i.e., fertility) had the lowest summed elasticity and made the smallest relative contribution to λ.
-Summed elasticity was greatest (mean ± SD; 0.76 cm ± 0.13) for sexually mature White Sturgeon (≥ age 10) indicating that the population growth rate is most influenced by changes in survival of adult fish.
+Summed elasticity was greatest (mean ± SD; 0.76 cm ± 0.13) for sexually mature White Sturgeon (≥ age-10) indicating that the population growth rate is most influenced by changes in survival of adult fish.
 The elasticity value means that the survival rate of adult White Sturgeon contributes about a 77% change in λG, relative to the other vital rates.

 Discussion